halesoysters/halesoysters/README.md

 👔 I'm an aspiring Data Analyst working in customer success and business intelligence for one of America's most influential edtech companies.

-🎯 I completed a data analytics bootcamp in November 2022 and open to analyst roles working in SQL, Python, Tableau, Big Data and Machine Learning.
+🎯 I completed a data analytics bootcamp in November 2022 and am open to analyst roles working in SQL, Python, Tableau, Big Data and Machine Learning.

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/halesoyster/)